neo4j-contrib/neo4j-mazerunner/README.md

 Alpha version
 ================

 Mazerunner is currently in its alpha stages of development.

-For this initial release PageRank is the only available graph processing algorithm.
+The following analysis algorithms are available:

+ * PageRank
+ * Triangle Count
+ * Connected Components
+ * Strongly Connected Components

 Sandbox
 ================